24hrs (rapper): Early life

 Davis was born in Oakland, California.
 He is the older brother to hip-hop recording artist MadeinTYO, with whom he worked early in his career.
 In the mid-2000s, they both moved together to Atlanta, Georgia.

 Career

 24hrs began his artistry under the name Royce Rizzy in 2011.

-He released his first mixtape, Bag Muzik under Lil Scrappy's G$UP label.
+He released his first mixtape, Bag Muzik, under Lil Scrappy's G$UP label.
 His first change came about when he signed to Jermaine Dupri's So So Def Recordings label.

 On December 12, 2016, Davis released "What You Like" (featuring Ty Dolla Sign and Wiz Khalifa).
-The song became popular in early February 2017, where it was eventual to contemporary hit radio and rhythmic contemporary on the 27th of that month.
+The song became popular in early February 2017, and was released to contemporary hit radio and rhythmic contemporary on the 27th of that month.

 On November 16, 2018, Davis released his debut album, House on the Hill.
 The album featured executive production by Hit-Boy and Ty Dolla Sign, as well as guest appearances from Lil Pump, YG, Moneybagg Yo, Smokepurpp, and Dom Kennedy, among others.